drug-design/course/docs/chapters/structure-based-design.md

 ### Rule 7: Structural Water Molecules and Solvation

-Inhibitor design strategies have great potential when they target the displacement of water molecules tightly bound to the protein by incorporating elements of the water molecule within the inhibitor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/rule-7-structural-water-molecules-solvation-3517ce8e'><i class='fa fa-play' aria-hidden='true'></i></button>Inhibitor design strategies have great potential when they target the displacement of water molecules tightly bound to the protein by incorporating elements of the water molecule within the inhibitor.
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

 ![](https://media.drugdesign.org/course/structure-based-design/2_10_1_1.png){: loading=lazy }
 #### Desolvation Energies

-Desolvation energies are the "price to be paid" for the ligand to attain its binding conformation inside the protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/desolvation-energies-add781cb'><i class='fa fa-play' aria-hidden='true'></i></button>Desolvation energies are the "price to be paid" for the ligand to attain its binding conformation inside the protein.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.